 This report constitutes the state profile.
 Its primary purpose is to serve as a reference document for the SEOW itself to understand the available data at the state level regarding alcohol, tobacco, illicit drugs, prescription drugs, and mental health issues.
-The data from this report will be later reused in more user-friendly and approachable documents to inform policy makers, legislators, and the public regarding the available state level information about prevention in mental health and substance abuse prevention.
+Later, we will reuse the data from this report to create more accessible documents to inform policy makers, legislators, and the public of the available state-level information about mental health and substance abuse prevention.